CalebChoo22/Caleb-Choo-Cybersecurity-Portfolio/README.md

 # Hello, I'm Caleb Choo
 <a href="https://www.linkedin.com/in/calebchoo22/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Hi, I am currently studying Computer Information Systems and Technology at The University of Texas at Dallas.
+I will graduate with a Computer Information Systems and Technology Bachelor in 2027.
+I am deeply interested in cybersecurity and dedicated to keeping organizations safe from cyber attacks.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My love for technology has led me to develop a passion for cybersecurity, and I am now eager to enter this field.
+I am currently aiming to join a company as a cybersecurity intern this summer, where I can continue to learn from my coworkers and peers about this amazing field.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]